 Home health aides also provide emotional support to their clients by getting to know them personally and providing much-needed companionship during difficult times.
 In short, the role of a home health aide is to help patients continue living independently in their own homes for as long as possible by providing them with all these vital care services.

-Training and Certification of Home Health Aides
+Training And Certification Of Home Health Aides

 Those who work at in-home care agencies must also pass a competency evaluation or receive state certification to ensure they have the qualifications necessary to provide this crucial assistance.
 Ensuring HHAs are up-to-date on their training and certified ensures clients who need in-home assistance can trust that their aides understand how best to help them live safely and independently.